Showing posts with label meta-language. Show all posts

 3. The Spirit mediates this participation, translating the eternal Word into temporal speech and returning human language into praise.

-4. Philosophical denials of meta-language (Wittgensteinian, Barthian, Derridean) rightly expose the limits of human systems but fail to see that divine discourse is not a system but the very act of meaning itself.
+4. Philosophical denials of meta-language rightly expose the limits of human systems but fail to see that divine discourse is not a system but the very act of meaning itself.

 Transitus ad Disputationem XX

-The preceding disputation uncovered that theology cannot transcend itself by means of a higher, detached language.
-Its meta-lingua is not an external code but the very reflexivity of the divine Word within finite speech; it is the Word illumining itself in the medium of human discourse.
-Thus theology was shown to exist not as commentary upon revelation but as revelation’s own self-interpretation, the finite word drawn into the infinite articulation of God’s Logos.
+The preceding disputation has shown that theology cannot transcend itself by means of a higher, detached language.
+Its meta-lingua is not an external code but the reflexivity of the divine Word within finite speech: the Word illumining itself in the medium of human discourse.
+Theology thus appears not as commentary upon revelation but as revelation’s own self-interpretation, the finite word drawn into the infinite articulation of God’s Logos.